 Light the lanterns, munch on mooncakes and peel a pomelo!
-Mid-Autumn Festival is here.
+Mid-Autumn Festival is here in Singapore.

 What’s the significance of Mid-Autumn Festival?